Academic Catalog

 The student will be able to:

-D. Analyze data to draw conclusions about chemical system
+4. Analyze data to draw conclusions about a chemical system

 Course Content

-1. Research and report published safety data sheets on all chemicals being manipulated
+1. Research and summarize published safety data sheets on laboratory chemicals

 2. Categorize and segregate hazardous waste to avoid undesired reactions between incompatible compounds

-3. Apply care and skill in following instruction to safely handle hazardous compounds
+3. Apply care and skill to safely handle hazardous compounds

-B. Practice common laboratory techniques to acquire skill in the preparation, isolation and purification of organic compounds using guided inquiry laboratory projects as exemplified below:
+2. Practice common laboratory techniques to acquire skill in the preparation, isolation, and purification of organic compounds using guided inquiry laboratory projects as exemplified below:

 11. Thin-layer chromatography to follow reaction progress and assess purity